ericasundblom/codetest_b_backend_spring/README.md

 Testing backend logic can be done with ./mvnw test from the root of the backend.

 I have not seen any purpose of forwarding any more to production.

+## LICENSE

+This project is only intended as a sample for Crosskey.
+Licencing follows what the dependecies and so on gives.